peerkar/liferay-gsearch/README.md

 * Autocompletion using aggregate query suggestions (phrase and completion suggesters)
 * Automatic alternate search
 * Support for Boolean operators and Lucene syntax
-* Completely configurable:
+* Configurable:
     * Asset types to search for
     * Facets to retrieve
     * Sort fields
     * Fields to search for and their boosting
     * Suggesters
+    * etc.
-* Audience targeting support: configurable boosting for content matching user's user segments.
+* Possibility to use Audience targeting for result item boosting.
+* Possibility to highlight result items based on your criteria.
 * Ability to include non-Liferay resources in the search results
 * Speed ; It's fast

-# 3 Screenshots <a name="Screenshots"></a>
+# Screenshots <a name="Screenshots"></a>

 ## Basic Usage
 ![Basic Usage](https://github.com/peerkar/liferay-gsearch/blob/master/gsearch-doc/screenshots/basic-usage.gif)